David R. Winter

 - I was one of the principal organizers of Scientiae Belfast 2019 (June 12-15).
 This annual conference draws more than 150 scholars and explores emerging epistemologies in Europe between ca. 1400 and 1800.
 In addition to helping to organize the conference, I participated in a session on “teaching the uncanny.”

 - I was in the Westfjords, Iceland, studying the Icelandic language in August 2019.
 I also met with Viðar Hreinsson (Reykjavik Academy, Stefansson Arctic Institute) to explore Strandir and Árneshreppur, and to discuss the development of a summer programme (in Iceland) focussing on the environmental humanities in the early modern period.
-My own contribution will centre on the life and works of Bishop Oddur Einarsson (d.
-1630), author of the Qualiscunque descriptio Islandiae.
+My own contribution will centre on the life and works of Bishop Oddur’s Descriptio Islandiae.

 - Western Europe in the Middle Ages and early modernity (ca. 1100-1650 CE), exemplaria and pastoral handbooks, the history of the devil, Iceland.